 Please click on the link below to see how children develop their understanding of sentence construction, grammar and punctuation through school.

 Our school reading scheme is very well resourced and uses high quality texts.
-The ‘Letters and Sounds’ phonics scheme is used throughout EYFS/KS1 and we progress onto the ‘No Nonsense’ spelling scheme in Key Stage Two, supported by use of the Purple Mash resources for spelling.
+The ‘Floppy’s Phonics’ phonics scheme is used throughout EYFS/KS1 and we progress onto the ‘No Nonsense’ spelling scheme in Key Stage Two, supported by use of the Purple Mash resources for spelling.

 Click on the link below to view how the teaching of spelling is structured through school.